CartoDB/mobile-sdk/doc/getting_started.md

   }
 {% endhighlight %}

-### Windows Phone Implementation
+### UWP (Windows Phone) Implementation

-If using Windows Phone as the mobile platform, follow this implementation procedure.
+If using UWP as the platform, follow this implementation procedure.

-_**Note:** The  Windows Phone 10 implementation of the Mobile SDK is experimental._ Please [contact us](mailto:support@carto.com) if you run into any issues.
+_**Note:** The  UWP implementation of the Mobile SDK is experimental and less tested compared to the other platforms._ Please [contact us](mailto:support@carto.com) if you run into any issues.

-1. Install SDK VSIX package for Windows (*Request this package from [CARTO Mobile support](mailto:mobile-support@carto.com))

-    The following requirements are mandatory:

-    - Windows Phone version 10
-    - MS Visual Studio 2015 Community edition, or better
-    - Windows Phone 10 SDK, should come with Visual Studio
-    - Visual Studio extension (VSIX) for CARTO Maps SDK component.
-Download and start the package to install it
+1. Add library as [nuget CartoMobileSDK.UWP](https://www.nuget.org/packages/CartoMobileSDK.UWP) from the main repo to your mobile app.

 2. [Register your app](#registering-your-app) and select _Windows Phone_ as the app type

     - Ensure you enter the same application ID as your *Package.appmanifest > Packaging > Package name*.
 For example, the [sample app](#windows-phone-implementation) ID is **c882d38a-5c09-4994-87f0-89875cdee539**

-3. Create a cross-platform project for your Windows Phone app
+3. Create a cross-platform project for your UWP app

-    You can create one .Net project for Android, iOS, Windows Phone and share map-related code.
+    You can create one .Net project for Android, iOS, UWP and share map-related code.
 Each platform still needs to be registered as its own app, since many app aspects (such as UI, file system, and so on) are platform-specific.
 However, when executing API requests with the Mobile SDK, you can create one project for adding layers and objects to map, handling interactions and click, and so on.

-    **Tip:** .Net [sample app](#xamarin-and-windows-phone-samples) contains two solutions: one for Windows Phone and another for Xamarin, and they share one project _hellomap-shared_ with map-related code.
+    **Tip:** .Net [sample app](#xamarin-and-windows-phone-samples) contains two solutions: one for UWP (Windows Phone) and another for Xamarin, and they share one project _hellomap-shared_ with map-related code.

-#### Creating a WP App
+#### Creating a UWP App

-Follow these steps in order to create a Windows Phone (WP) mobile application.
+Follow these steps in order to create a UWP (Windows Phone) mobile application.

-1) Ensure you have the CARTO Visual Studio Extension installed, and your app project has Internet connection
+1) Ensure you have the CARTO Mobile SDK installed, and your app project has Internet connection

-  In the *Solution Explorer References* section, add *Carto Maps SDK for Windows Phone*.
-You will find it from the Windows Phone 8.1 extensions.
-We do not have NuGet package yet, please [let us know](mailto:support@carto.com) if this is something that interests you.

-2) Copy vector style file .zip to your project *Assets* folder, available from the [Sample Apps](#xamarin-and-windows-phone-samples).
-This is needed for vector basemaps

-3) Create MapView object, and add a base layer
+2) Create MapView object, and add a base layer

 You can create a MapView object with code.
 A definition of a base layer is enough for the minimal map configuration.